How to turn winter miles into summer smiles

 • The Winter bike

-• Turn winter miles into summer smiles with a bike that has built-in mudguard mounts like the R872 carbon (pictured)
+• Turn winter miles into summer smiles with a bike that has built-in mudguard mounts (pictured)

 So, what constitutes a winter bike and why do you need one?
 The traditional template for the traditional winter bike is a frame made from carbon, alloy, or steel, fitted with a low-mid level drivetrain.
 Shimano Sora, Tiagra, or 105 are some of the most popular groupsets options for winter bikes.
 But why do people choose these in particular?
 It's often as simple as a question of cost.